-Postponed and Rescheduled to 2021 — 2020 Wyoming Active Transportation – Bike Walk Trails Summit
+Postponed Indefinitely — 2020 Wyoming Active Transportation – Bike Walk Trails Summit

 Because we had to postpone the 2020 Wyoming Active Transportation – Bike Walk Trails Summit and reschedule it to 2021, we decided to go virtual for 2020 and provide all of you an opportunity to keep learning about Active Transportation and the benefits that it can bring to Wyoming.
 So we are proud to announce the: